FAQ: Overpayment returns and waivers

 Trenton, NJ 08625-0951

 Please include your claimant ID number and a daytime telephone number where you may be reached with any correspondence you submit.
-Your inquiry with the Refund Processing Unit of the Bureau of Benefit Payment regarding this overpayment is limited to establishing a formal agreement to repay the debt.
+Your inquiry with the Refund Processing Unit of the Division of Fraud Prevention and Risk Management regarding this overpayment is limited to establishing a formal agreement to repay the debt.
 You will not be able to appeal or request additional investigation into the debt unless you can provide documented proof of 1) identity theft, OR, 2) that you have already repaid this debt in full.

 You also may contact us about TOP at 609-659-4050.